nidhisingh87/opencart-login-cyp-auto/readme.md

-# Opencartdemo website login functionality Cypress automation
+# Opencartdemo website login functionality Cypress automation <!-- Title can be short and concise -->

 This repository conntains Cypress automation test for Opencartdemo website.
 The test cases are designed to cover and execute automation for positive, negative and exceptional usecases.